 - These mountings used Kenyon Doors to transfer projectiles onto the turret stalks.
 Auxiliary electric power was provided.
-Magazines were above the shell rooms in the original British design, although later ships and the modernized Kongôs had this arrangement reversed, showing the influence of a similar change in British thinking of the 1920s.
+Magazines were above the shell rooms in the original British design for the Kongô and her sisters, although later classes had this arrangement reversed, showing the influence of a similar change in British thinking of the 1920s.
+When the Kongô class was modernized, the magazines and shell rooms were redone to the new standard.
 Compressed air runout was added in the 1920s rebuilds.

 - The gun axes were 90 in (229 cm) apart.

 - During gunnery practice on 5 May 1942, the left gun breech of Turret #5 on Hyuga suffered a catastrophic failure and the resulting explosion and fire killed fifty-one officers and crewmen.
 During repairs at Kure over the next few weeks, Turret #5 was removed from the ship and replaced with a circular armor plate atop the barbette.
 Four triple 25 mm gun mounts were placed on top of the plate.
 Later during 1943, the after two turrets and barbettes on Ise and Hyuga were removed and these ships were then converted into hybrid battleship-seaplane carriers.
 See the Naval Technical Board essay The Japanese Ise and Hyuga Hybrid Battleship-Carriers for additional information.